| issue > terms

 Puppy mill

 Slang developed in the 1960s.
-Describes a type of breeder who mass produces dogs with the primary motive being profit, rather than the well-being of the animal.
-Philosophically, the puppy mill owner views dogs as property or products, and treats the animals as objects rather than as living creatures who can feel pain and suffer.
-This ignorance and lack of animal husbandry training and skills creates substandard (often deplorable) conditions that harm the physical and emotional health of dogs and puppies.
+Describes a type of breeder who mass produces dogs and, in order to maximize profits, is known to cut corners in breeding operations resulting in harm and suffering to the animals.
+Primary motive is not the well-being of the animal.
+The puppy mill owner views dogs as commodities or products.
+This attitude and, often, lack of animal husbandry skills creates substandard (often deplorable) conditions that harm the physical and emotional health of dogs and puppies.
 Substandard conditions include lack of veterinarian care or breeding plan, unlimited puppy production, no screening for genetic diseases, unsanitary facilities, unsafe and cramped cages, no environmental stimulation or human contact with animals, inadequate ventilation and temperature, poor quality food and water, poor quality shelters and no bedding.
 Typically, puppy mills are hidden behind “no trespassing” signs and will not allow consumers on the property to view the animals or conditions.
+See inhumane breeding.

 Kitten mill or cattery